-As of 2020, studies show that it is alarmingly difficult to find top-talent employees.
-According to ManpowerGroup, we're experiencing the highest shortage in more than a decade, with 69% of U.S. companies reporting a deficiency in talent.
+Studies are confirming something you already know: it is alarmingly difficult to find top-talent employees.
+We’re experiencing the highest shortage in more than a decade, with 80% of U.S. companies reporting a deficiency in talent.
 In response, employers are being pushed to maximize their appeal and offers.

 A key to attracting top talent is offering great employee benefits and investment options.
 More specifically, benefit plans that include retirement plans and retirement plan services.

 From a competitive standpoint, you should offer 401(k) retirement plans because potential hires want them.
 According to Access Perks, 81% of employees said retirement benefits make up a major portion of job search.